 So the answer is, no, you don’t have to go to your pediatrician, but you’re certainly welcome to, and it’s really helpful to have a conversation to ask them your questions to go over any concerns you have.

 That’s something that we do as pediatricians, we answer a lot of questions for families,

-If your child is of an eligible age, which right now is age 12 and above, they can go to any of the COVID vaccination sites.
+If your child is of an eligible age they can go to any of the COVID vaccination sites.
 And if you’re looking for a site near you, you can go to vaccines.gov to find a COVID site in your community.